input-output-hk/cardano-sl/networking/notes/shelley/Discovery.md

 can simply send some data to the peer on a UDP socket bound on that port before joining.
 Typical UDP hole punching NATs will admit the server's response.~~

+Comment: Duncan

+> I think it's not necessary to say what our "original" design idea was here, or at least not necessary to say it was the original design.
+We can present two options and explain why we pick one, or just present our chosen one and justify the design.

 ~~Since it's so easy to lie, we may as well take the joiner's word for it, and use a simpler join/discover protocol instead.